Near-Optimality of Linear Recovery in Gaussian Observation Scheme under $\|\cdot\|_2^2$-Loss: Extensions

-of pendulum's (discrete time) trajectory, are the inputs ${w}_t$, $1\leq t\leq T$, and their collections ${w}^K=[{w}_{T-K+1};{w}_{T-K+2};...;{w}_T]=B^{(K)}x$.\footnote{Note that estimating $w^K$ is not the same as ``standalone'' estimation of {each individual} entry in ${w}^K$.} We intend to process our estimation problems by building the best, in terms of its $S$-risk taken over the entire space $\bR^{T+2}$ of signals, estimate; in our design, $S$ is not fixed in advance, {but is instead} restricted to be positive semidefinite with trace $\leq 1$.
+of pendulum's (discrete time) trajectory, {we want to recover} inputs ${w}_t$, $1\leq t\leq T$, and their collections ${w}^K=[{w}_{T-K+1};{w}_{T-K+2};...;{w}_T]=B^{(K)}x$.\footnote{Note that estimating $w^K$ is not the same as ``standalone'' estimation of {each individual} entry in ${w}^K$.} We intend to process our estimation problems by building the best, in terms of its $S$-risk taken over the entire space $\bR^{T+2}$ of signals, estimate; in our design, $S$ is not fixed in advance, {but is instead} restricted to be positive semidefinite with trace $\leq 1$.
 Thus, the problems we want to solve are of the form (cf. (\ref{designproblementirespace}))

 where $B$ depends on what we want to recover ($B=B_t$ when recovering ${w}_t$, and $B=B^{(K)}$ when recovering ${w}^K$).
 By Proposition \ref{prop6666}, the linear estimate $ H_{B,*}^T{\omega}$ yielded by an optimal solution $(\Opt[B],H_{B,*},S_{B,*})$ to the above (clearly solvable) problem is minimax optimal in terms of its $S$-risk $\RiskS[\cdot|\bR^{T+2}]$ {\sl taken with respect to $S=S_{B,*}$}, and the corresponding minimax optimal risk is exactly $\sqrt{\Opt[B]}$. \begin{quote} The rationale behind restricting $S$ to have its trace $\leq1$ is as follows.
 Imagine that we have reasons to believe that the entries in $x$ ``are of order of 1;'' the simplest way to model this belief is to assume that $x$ is uniformly distributed over the sphere $\S$ of radius $\sqrt{\dim x}=\sqrt{T+2}$.
 Under this assumption, the claim that an estimate $\widehat{w}(\cdot)$ has $S$-risk, taken over the entire space w.r.t. a matrix $S\succeq0$ with $\Tr(S)\leq1$, at most $\sqrt{\tau}$ means that